-Dr. Merav Gur is a Licensed Clinical Psychologist with an office in Midtown Manhattan.
+Dr. Merav Gur is a Licensed Clinical Psychologist with an office in Midtown Manhattan and online practices in NY and FL.
 Her practice focuses on supporting adults with anxiety, including panic disorder and social anxiety.
 She also works with individuals who are trying to sort out their life path, build healthier relationships, and develop an authentic self.
 Additionally, she sees individuals with a history of trauma and those navigating depression, relationships, and perinatal challenges.
 She works closely with her clients on developing healthier coping mechanisms, building self-confidence, and living a fuller, more meaningful life.

 Dr. Gur utilizes psychodynamic psychotherapy as well as a skills-based approach combining Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 Having been trained in various modalities, she tailors her clinical approach to each client’s needs and goals.

 Dr. Gur has published both in scientific journals and at the HuffPost, and contributed to published pieces about mental health at the Economist, BuzzFeed, Mic, and Self Magazine.
 She strives to increase awareness to mental health issues, while providing high-quality, personalized care.

 Dr. Gur strives to create a warm, non-judgmental therapeutic environment for clients to comfortably explore their emotions, self-reflect, and gain greater self-awareness to make meaningful behavioral changes.
 Her practice is located steps from Grand Central and the 5th Avenue Bryant Park subway station.